-Just make sure you don’t ask someone who is already on your list to subscribe, or ask someone who just wrote to you to complain about a bug in your product to give a review.
+Just make sure you don’t ask someone who is already on your list to subscribe or ask someone who just wrote to you to complain about a bug in your product to give a review.
 That won’t be a nice review.

 We’re all curious about numbers.
 People like to compare themselves.
 To see if they are better than the rest.

-My view — you should always compete against yourself.
+In my view — you should always compete against yourself.
 Don’t look so much at what the competition is doing.
 Just work on becoming a better version of yourself, each day.

 This being said, I do understand the importance of benchmarking.
-So because of this I’ll share our numbers.
+So because of this, I’ll share our numbers.